Skip to main content

 Then import it into the same delegated profile:

 This one-time import establishes the delegated session.
-It does not grant app, prefix, key, write, or secret access beyond the exact account-space listing request.
+It does not grant app, prefix, key, write, SQL, or secret access beyond the exact account-space listing request.
 Configure MCP with the same explicit profile as described in TinyCloud MCP.
-The exploration surface is: Call tinycloud_account_spaces_list first.
+The data surface is: The remaining six tools manage the selected session and protected secret flow: Call tinycloud_account_spaces_list first.
 Compare its space IDs with tinycloud_account_applications_list, then choose a space and call tinycloud_kv_list.
 Read individual keys with tinycloud_kv_get only after their names and app context are known.
+Account registry discovery is capped at 1,000 records, 1 MiB per record, and 4 MiB total serialized output.
+It fails closed instead of returning a partial registry.
 Do not treat an application name as permission to read every key in its space.
 Use its manifest and any linked knowledge bundle to identify relevant prefixes and data shapes.
 See Agent-readable Apps.

 Two-agent approval

-Use separate delegate and owner agents when the exploration tool returns authority_required.
+Use separate delegate and owner agents when a data tool returns authority_required.

-1. The delegate agent calls the read tool and saves the returned tinycloud.auth.request object exactly as request.json.
+1. The delegate agent calls the data tool and saves the returned tinycloud.auth.request object exactly as request.json.
 Do not edit its request ID, audience, host, or capabilities.

 3. The owner agent grants that exact request with an explicit owner profile: